1990+ Waterfall Method

 • The focus on creating working software quickly can lead to poor documentation of what the end user actually needs to know to use it.

 Software is eating the world, but we are not data-driven in understanding software development.

 Data-driven method gained popularity in the last years with the help of Git popularity, when Github, Bitbucket and Gitlab convinced millions of engineers to store code in the could and open the opportunity for companies like Waydev, to track the output of the engineers and help managers make decisions based on real data and not by their gut.

 The actual way, and how most of the engineering managers track their teams is by Agile method or Waterfall method but the data-driven method don’t replace any of this methods and comes with a real-time view of the actual work.

 Either if you use an Agile method or a Waterfall method it will be impossible to see how the work is performing until the end of the sprint, at least one week, with a data-driven method you can see how the team is performing, day-by-day and come prepared in your daily sprints with concrete feedback on the work of the team.

 Below it is an example from Waydev, the Work-log feature where you can see the output of each engineer, in real-time.

 At the core of these features they use core metrics like new work, churn, legacy refactor, helping others and impact.

 All the players in this market have different features of tracking the output, but all of them are focusing on the most important aspects of having a successful team.
 The most common features are for daily-standups, one-to-one meetings, history of the work and benchmarking your starts with the industry.

-I don’t see how an engineering manager will not start using valuable data in his decisions, My suggestion is to try any of the products and choose to use one who fits better for your needs, like this you will see how much the productivity will grow.
+I don’t see how an engineering manager would not start using valuable data in his decisions.
+My suggestion is to try any of these products and choose to use one which fits better for your needs, like this you will see how much the productivity will grow.